csch0/SublimeText-File-Navigator/README.md

 - delete existing files

 All of the operaions above are done using the excellent sublime quick panel window.
-This means you get all the usuall benifits of that including fuzzy name matching.
+This means you get all the usual benifits of that including fuzzy name matching.

 I would like to point out, that this is my first sublime plugin and my first encounter with python, so please treat this as a very alpha version.